 For some, these guidelines may not differ from the ones you send around to the organization.
 As long as you’re happy with the guidelines you’ve created for internal stakeholders to be shared externally, then it would be easier to simply share the same guide.

-The guidelines might be used by external stakeholders, like a partner, to create content for your business to post on your website, as their work will need to be brand compliant.
+The guidelines might be used by external stakeholders, like a partner, to create content for your business to post on your website, as their work will need to be brand and marketing compliant.

 Make templates to use across the organization of all brand assets